yvonnemakau24-max/bookstore-api/README.md

 Book
 id, title, author, isbn (unique), published_year, price, stock, available, created_at, updated_at Notes
-Route ordering matters: /books/search is declared before /books/{book_id} so FastAPI does not try to interpret "search" as a book ID.
+   -Route ordering matters: /books/search is declared before /books/{book_id} so FastAPI does not try to interpret "search" as a book ID.

-BookUpdate uses exclude_unset=True so PATCH requests only modify the fields explicitly sent, not all fields.
+    -BookUpdate uses exclude_unset=True so PATCH requests only modify the fields explicitly sent, not all fields.

-To reset the database schema after model changes: docker compose down -v && docker compose up -d.
+    -To reset the database schema after model changes: docker compose down -v && docker compose up -d.

 AuthorC027-01-0860/2024